cc-ru/wonderful/README.md

 - **Layouts.** Why calculate the position yourself if the computer can do it just as well, and even better?
 - **Customization and extendability.** To modify a component, just extend from another one.
-Inherit from the base class `wonderful.component.Element` if you want to implement it from scratch.
+Inherit from the base class `wonderful.element.Element` if you want to implement it from scratch.
 - **Buffered rendering.** The library only issues GPU calls for the parts that changed since the previous update, and packs them together beforehand.